Bin-Chen-Lab/insilicoCell/README.md

 - “Can you use InsilicoCell to infer whether or not this compound, O=C(NOCC(O)CO)c1cnc2ncnn2c1Nc1ccc(I)cc1F, affects MYC expression in liver cancer cells?”

-- “Use InsilicoCell to screen the built-in 5 million compounds and rank the top candidates that kill lung cancer cells.
-You can take a commonly used lung cancer cell line as an example.”
+- “Use InsilicoCell to identify top compound candidates that kill lung cancer cells.
+You can screen on the built-in 5 million compounds and take a commonly used lung cancer cell line as an example.”

 - “Predict compounds which strongly bind to PD-L1 protein via InsilicoCell.
 You can screen on the built-in compound library and search for PD-L1 sequence if needed.”